-One of many tools our inspectors use during a home inspection to provide valuable information about your home.
+One of many tools our Brandon and Madison inspectors use during a home inspection to provide valuable information about your home.

 A full house scan is available.
 Pricing is determined by size and requirements of the home.
 Our office can provide more information.

 “I can see inside your

 walls.”
 “You have a water leak.”
 “You must be missing insulation.”